When it comes to places to see in Greece, the idyllic island of Mykonos is at the top of most travelers’ lists.

 Located in the town of Mykonos, what makes little Venice so appealing (besides its beauty) is that there’s something for everyone here.

-The area is perfect for taking photos, enjoying meals at small intimate restaurants (many of which are built in former sea captain’s houses), doing some souvenir shopping, and sipping on drinks at one of the bars.
+The area is perfect for taking photos, enjoying meals at small intimate restaurants (many of which are built in former sea captain’s houses), souvenir shopping, and sipping on drinks at one of the bars.

 4. Scuba Dive at Paradise Reef

 One of the best things to do in Mykonos for any adventure-seeker is to head underwater at Paradise Beach and explore the wide array of plant and marine life.

 The prices tend to vary according to the season and type of classes you want, but a fun dive costs around 50 Euro.
 Always do your research before choosing a dive operator.